 We offer a comprehensive service to support people with incurable illness at end of life.
 This includes assessment, advice and guidance from our medical, nursing and Allied Health Professionals.

-- Download Pilgrims Hospices referral criteria if you want to know more.
+- Download Pilgrims Hospices Referral and Transfer of Care Policy if you want to know more.

 The FAQs below will help you decide if a referral to Pilgrims is the best route to take for your patient, and will give you more information on the process.

 It's important you assess the patient's needs and confirm consent before any referral to Pilgrims Hospices.